Trigger Point Therapy - Treating Plantar Heel Pain

-Study provides evidence that trigger point therapy improves the outcome for patients with plantar heel pain.
+Study provides evidence that trigger point therapy improves the outcome for patients with plantar heel pain

 Whilst it's certainly true that we still know comparatively little about trigger points, there is a lot that we do know as a result of an ever growing body of research.

 In today's blog we summarize a research study that was completed in 2011 and which looked specifically at the treatment of plantar fasciitis.

 About Plantar Heel Pain

 It has been estimated that plantar fasciitis occurs in approximately 2 million Americans annually and affects as much as 10% of the general population over the course of a lifetime.

 To date, there is evidence that this condition may not be characterized by inflammation but, rather, by non-inflammatory degenerative changes in the plantar fascia.

 The pain also typically diminishes with activity but will often tend to worsen toward the end of the day.
 In some cases the level of disability and affect on daily functions can be quite severe.

 Clinical practice guidelines have concluded that there has been limited evidence for the effectiveness of corticosteroid therapy, conflicting evidence for low-energy extracorporeal shockwave therapy, and no evidence for therapeutic ultrasound or low-intensity laser, in reducing pain in individuals with this condition.

 Among non-surgical interventions, stretching of the gastrocnemius muscle and the plantar fascia have however shown moderate evidence of effectiveness for the management of this condition, although only in the short term.